moussaclarke/planar/README.md

 # Planar
 ## A super simple flat file json database / model

+Throughout this readme, 'document' and 'collection' are used in the MongoDb sense.

 Planar is a very basic flat file json database / model solution.

-Throughout this readme, 'document' and 'collection' are used in the MongoDb sense.

-Planar is simple, fast, super-flexible, and probably very brittle, but useful for small projects, where you have a relatively simple data structure, you don't need 1000s of documents and you only have a small amount of users with edit permissions.
+Planar is simple, fast, super-flexible, and probably very brittle.
+It's useful for small projects, where you have a relatively simple data structure, you don't need 1000s of documents and you only have a small amount of users with edit permissions.

 It probably won't scale well, there's no collision detection or record locking, and will most likely slow to a crawl once your collections get really large, but I've used it in production apps with 100s of documents and had zero issues so far.